Dina-401-Advanced-Javascript/cloud-server/README.md

 #### How to use your lib

-- go to the heroku dployment and add /person?name=dina at the end to see the API working.
+- go to the two AWS deployments and add /person?name=dina at the end to see the API working.
 - go to just /person to get an internal server error triggered by our validator
 - go to / to see a not found error triggered by our error handling for unknown routes.